mroth/bootslap/README.md

    .DS_Store, etc.) {TODO}

-This is still a bit of a mess, but getting cleaned up over time, and is approaching the point where it could be easily customized for your own usage.

 Note that this repo is only half the story, some of magic happens in my [dotfiles](https://github.com/mroth/dotfiles) as well.
 (Which these scripts automatically install for me).